Friday, January 15, 2016

 Preparing Meadow for the EEG

-Meadow having the EEG
+Meadow has the EEG.

-It showed seizure activity and Dr McGrath increased her dose of Topamax
+It showed seizure activity, and Dr McGrath increased her dose of Topamax.

 Electroencephalogram (EEG)